-The flying of kites is said to symbolize the ascension of Jesus Christ into His heavenly abode.
+In Guyana, the flying of kites is said to symbolize the ascension of Jesus Christ into His heavenly abode.
 The holiday of Easter is observed to commemorate the resurrection of Jesus Christ.
 It is observed on the Sunday after Good Friday each year.

 Since Easter falls on a Sunday, the Monday following the Easter Holiday is designated as a day of rest from work and studies.

-The Easter Holiday is widely celebrated across Guyana by people of all religions and cultures.
+Although a Christian holiday, the Easter Holiday is widely celebrated across Guyana by people of all religions and cultures.

 Kite Flying – Symbolizing the Ascension